 Electric vs gas lawn mowers that what we are dealing with here.
 They have both come a long way since the first time they appeared on the market.
-The lawn mowers of today are a result of an age-old quest for a faster, simpler, and more efficient solution for lawn care.
+The mowers of today are a result of an age-old quest for a faster, simpler, and more efficient solution for lawn care.

-Thanks to renowned lawn care equipment manufacturers such as Troy-Bilt, Black & Decker, Honda, and Snapper, there are plenty of reliable lawn mowers on the market today—both electric and gas-powered.
+Thanks to renowned lawn care equipment manufacturers such as Troy-Bilt, Black & Decker, Honda, and Snapper, there are plenty of reliable mowers on the market today—both electric and gas-powered.

 But, you’ll still have to make an effort to find the best lawn mower for your yard.
 To determine whether you should buy an electric or gas-powered mower, let’s see what both types have to offer and what factors you need to consider.